 Horse owners urged to pursue vaccinations

-SACRAMENTO, April, 19, 2012 – The risk of a return of West Nile virus to California this year is renewing calls for horse owners to make sure their animals are vaccinated.
-In 2011, 15 horses in California were confirmed positive for West Nile Virus.
-Four of the 15 were euthanized.
-All of the euthanized horses were not vaccinated
+SACRAMENTO – The return of West Nile virus to California this year is renewing calls for horse owners to make sure their animals are vaccinated.
+Last year, 540 horses in the state were known to have contracted the disease, with 229 deaths.
+Of the known cases, 356 of the horses were not vaccinated and 145 more were vaccinated incompletely.

-“Outbreaks of West Nile virus are still a risk for horses,” said California State Veterinarian Dr. Annette Whiteford.
+“Outbreaks of West Nile virus this year may be even worse than last year,” said California State Veterinarian Dr. Richard Breitmeyer.
 “Horse owners should contact their veterinarians as soon as possible to ensure vaccination status is current.
-If people get the necessary shots for their horses now, the animals will have optimal protection against the disease.”
+If people get the necessary shots for their horses now, horses will have the protection they need against the deadly disease.”

 Signs of West Nile virus include stumbling, staggering, wobbling, weakness, muscle twitching and inability to stand.
 Horses contract the disease from carrier mosquitoes and are not contagious to other horses or people.
-Not every horse exposed to the virus will die, however, over the past eight years, affected horses have experienced a mortality rate of nearly 40 percent.
+Not every horse exposed to the virus will die.

 California Department of Food and Agriculture Office of Public Affairs